-The average New York City household throws away two pounds of organic waste each day: vegetable cuttings, fruit peels, eggshells, coffee grounds, and yard trimmings that could instead be composted.
-When we discard organic waste, we not only lose precious landfill space, we also miss out on a valuable resource that can help beautify parks, gardens, and lawns.
+The average household throws away 2 pounds of organic waste each day—vegetable cuttings, fruit peels, eggshells, coffee grounds, and yard trimmings that could instead be composted.
+When we discard organic waste, we not only lose precious landfill space but also miss out on a valuable resource that can help beautify parks, gardens, and lawns.

-BBG's composting display includes a variety of compost bins, different stages of decomposition, and signs in both English and Spanish to explain the process.
+Visit BBG’s Composting Exhibit, located near the Children's Garden, to see a variety of compost bins, organic materials in different stages of decomposition, and signs to explain the composting process.

 For more information, call the Compost Hotline at 718‑623‑7290 or email [email protected].